 The Funds reserve the right to establish a reserve for taxes which present uncertainty as to whether they will be assessed, although it currently does not do so.
 If a Fund establishes such a reserve but is not ultimately subject to these taxes, shareholders who redeemed or sold their shares while the reserve was in place will effectively bear the tax and may not benefit from the later release, if any, of the reserve.
 Conversely, if a Fund does not establish such a reserve but ultimately is subject to the tax, shareholders who redeemed or sold their shares prior to the tax being withheld, reserved or paid will have effectively avoided the tax.
 Investors should note that such provision, if any, may be excessive or inadequate to meet actual tax liabilities (which could include interest and penalties) on the Fund's investments.
-Any taxes imposed in connection with a Fund's activities will be borne by the Fund.
-To the extent Krane or a sub-adviser, through the use of a QFII or RQFII license, pays any taxes in connection with a Fund's transactions in PRC securities, the Fund will repay them for such tax expenses.
+Any taxes imposed in connection with a Fund's transactions in PRC securities, the Fund will repay them for such tax expenses.
 As a result, investors may be advantaged or disadvantaged depending on the final rules of the relevant tax authorities.